310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Souma %}
-I have never once thought of you as a *“pal”*… You are the disgrace of the Marine Life club.
+I have never once thought of you as a *“pal”*… You are the disgrace of the Marine Life Club.
 {% endbubble %}

 ## Chapter 2